UWAMEGFisheries/GlobalArchive/README.md

 ### Example script: `R/examples/get_campaigns.R`
 This is an example script that demonstrates how to get campaigns from the API.
 The idea is that this script provides a starting point, and you can copy this and take what you need out of it to make your own scripts / queries.

-NOTE: it depends on `R/galib.R`, which is sourced at the top of the file: `source("galib.R")` and needs to be in the current working directory.
+It depends on `R/galib.R`, which is sourced at the top of the file: `source("galib.R")` and needs to be in the current working directory.

 The main line which does all the work is: